Does Landlord Insurance Cover Tenant Damage? | Gabi

 Buying a landlord insurance policy is a must.
 However, what types of tenant damage does landlord insurance cover?
 Here’s what you should know:

 What Does Landlord Insurance Coverage Include?

 A landlord insurance policy is similar to homeowners insurance, but it aims at protecting your property against rental-related damages.
 It usually covers:

-- Dwelling (the structure of your property itself) against unexpected and accidental damages caused by a covered loss (here’s what Insurance Information Institute says about the type of coverage you need for renting out your home)
+- Dwelling (the structure of your property itself) against unexpected and accidental damages caused by a covered loss.

-Always make sure to ask your insurance agent about your policy limits and amount of coverage as property owners bear a lot of responsibility when it comes to their rental property.
-Also, it’s recommended to learn more about landlord and tenant laws applicable in your state.
+Always make sure to ask your insurance agent about your policy limits and amount of coverage.
+Property owners bear a lot of responsibility when it comes to their rental property.
+Also, you can to learn more about landlord and tenant laws applicable in your state.